Hansi1007/cloud-security-xsuaa-integration/samples/spring-security-adc-usage/README.md

 ## Access the application
 After deployment, the Application Router will trigger authentication automatically when you access one of the following URLs:

 * `https://spring-security-adc-usage-web-<ID>.<LANDSCAPE_APPS_DOMAIN>/v1/method` - GET request to execute a method secured with Spring Global Method Security.
-This method requires `READ` scope.
+This method requires a policy to grant action = `read`.

 > Note: https://spring-security-adc-usage-web-<ID>.<LANDSCAPE_APPS_DOMAIN> points to the url of the Application Router.
 Get all app routes with `cf apps`.